joanaasaa/ist-msc-thesis-template/README.md

 1. Install your preferred Latex distribution and compiler (bear in mind that this template was developed using the `MacTex` (AKA.
 TeX Live) Latex distribution and the `pdfLatex` compiler)
 2. Install `latexmk`
-3. Navigate to this project's root folder on your computer
+3. Open a terminal windo and navigate to this project's root folder on your computer
 4. Run the command `make all`
 5. The project should compile and generate a new pdf file
 6. Get to work! 🐜